zKxnai/steam-achievement-manager-plus/README.md

     - Increase FPS
     - Limit resource usage
 - Show achievementcount of game (XX of XX)
+    - Placeholder (Loading achievements...) for background loading, update when fetched
 - Favorite games
     - Heart/Star button right of achievement button
     - Shown at the top of games list